pywbem/nocasedict/docs/intro.rst

 The case-insensitivity is achieved by matching any key values as their casefolded values.
-By default, the casefolding is performed with :meth:`py:str.casefold` on Python 3 and with :meth:`py2:str.lower` on Python 2.
+By default, the casefolding is performed with :meth:`py:str.casefold` for unicode string keys and with :meth:`py:bytes.lower` for byte string keys.

+The :meth:`py:str.casefold` method implements the casefolding algorithm described in :term:`Default Case Folding in The Unicode Standard`.

 The default casefolding can be overridden with a user-defined casefold method.

 Functionality can be added using mixin classes: